TO DO Award 2020 Esfahk Historic Village, Iran

 In the meantime, seven guest houses were built or renovated (with up-to date technical knowledge for earthquake preparedness) in the old mud house style, in addition to the traditional mosque and the former hammam.
 There is an excellent restaurant offering local dishes, a café, a reception, and a handicraft shop.
 All are facilities in which men and women found a/their local job, take responsibility and as a team are excellent hosts, receiving about 3,500 over night guests annually, both domestic and international.

-The Ceremony of the TO DO Awards 2020 will take place at ITB 2021.
+The Ceremony of the TO DO Awards 2020 was take place at virtual ITB 2021.

 Province South Khorasan,